durandaltheta/hermesconcurrencyengine/README.md

 The argument `hceloglevel` will be set to the value of the `HCELOGLEVEL` definition compiled with this library.

-Reasons to utilize this feature may include:
-- modifying the output stream (IE, disabling stdout or specifying a custom logfile and options)
-- specifying a custom logging format
-- any other special usecase initialization code

 It is expected that the user implementation of the above function will need to `#include "loguru.hpp"` somehow, link against the both compiled `loguru` and `hce` libraries and call `loguru::init()` with any desired arguments.

 ### User Code Compile Time Definitions